manudie/ICCD-Flashphotolysis/README.md

 To decide wether to plot a heatmap, a spectrum or both just create an object from the class iccd_evaluation("String") and change "String" to "heatmap", "spectrum", or "both", e.g. plot1 = iccd_evaluation("both").

 The spectrum is calculated as mean from rows in the image.
 By changing the values of self.mean_row_start and self.mean_row_end you can determine the span of rows, the  mean is calculated from.
 By switching self.single_row to True, it is possible to generate the spectrum from a single row of pixels from the image, instead of mulitple rows.
+You can select the single row by changing the value of self.input_row.

 Calling the function plot1.evaluate() then starts the evaluation.
 Note that only in case of "both" the area wherefrom the mean for the spectrum is created is shown in red on the heatmap.
 To avoid the red area, just plot the heatmap and spectrum individual.